cprey/boundtofail/README.md

 # :skull: Bound to Fail

 Here is code that is bound to fail.
 It's using old docker images and not using best practices in multiple areas.
+This code demonstrates how GitHub actions can be used to safely create, scan, and publish container images using some nice best practices like _fail-left_ and _don't do unneeded work_

 ## Steps -